White Zircon Gemstones

 How to care for your white zircon:

-White zircon is less durable than a typical diamond, so more care must be used to protect it.
-Your gemstone might routinely carry negative energies, and the stone or ring can be detoxified by dipping it in salt water overnight.
+White zircon is less durable than a typical diamond, so more care must be taken to protect it.
+It is recommended to clean the gemstone periodically.